-The name of his new balloon is "Ms B Heavin" which is a play on the 'infamous' Heavin name and for his wife, Amy.
+The name of his balloon is "Ms B Heavin" which is a play on the 'infamous' Heavin name and for his wife, Amy.

-This will be his 6th year participating in the event.
+This will be his 7th year participating in the event.
 His father, Gary Heavin, also pilots the "Almost Heavin" balloon.
 Brandon and his wife Amy crew for his balloon.

-Brandon placed #15 in the 2013 Hot-Air Balloon Competition.
+Brandon placed #12 in 2014 and #15 in the 2013 Hot-Air Balloon Competitions.

 Gary Heavin is from Waco, Texas.
 Gary started hot-air ballooning because of his love for flying and competition.
 He has been a licensed balloon pilot for over 30 years with over 750 hours as pilot-in-command of a balloon.

-This will Gary's 6th year participating in the event.
+This will Gary's 7th year participating in the event.
 Both his wife Diane and daughter Shila are on his crew.
 Gary placed #4 in 2013 & #10 in 2012 hot-air balloon competitions.

-This will be Tyler's 7th year competing in the event but he has crewed at the event since he was a child.
+Tyler Jaques is from Battle Creek, Michigan.
+He has been a licensed balloon pilot since 2007 and has over 230 hours being pilot-in-command.
+This will be Tyler's 8th year competing in the event but he has crewed at the event since he was a child.
 He became interested in hot-air ballooning because his father, Dave Jaques, is also a pilot of the Post Sugar Bear balloon.
 It truly is great for him to be participating.
-Tyler's new balloon is the "Post - Cutting Edge" Balloon.
+Tyler's balloon is the "Post - Cutting Edge" Balloon.
 He previously flew the red and white Post 2 balloon.
 His crew is made up of Post Balloon Club members as well as local volunteers.

-Tyler is presently a manager at Meijer and owns his own hot-air balloon ride company called BC Balloon Rides where he pilots his balloon call Sapphire.
+Tyler is presently a manager at Meijer and owns his own hot-air balloon ride company called BC Balloon Rides where he pilots his balloon called Sapphire.
 He has a daughter named Brittney and his girlfriend's name is Erica Brandt.

-Rick flies the "Michigan CAT" Balloon.This will be his 8th year participating in the event.
+Rick flies the Michigan CAT/The Cat Rental Store Balloon.This will be his 9th year participating in the event.
 Rick's family will be his crew.
 Rick placed #15 in the 2012 Field of Flight hot-air balloon competition.
+Welcome back Rick!

-Jeremy King was born and raised in Indianola Iowa, where the National Championships used to be held, so he has been around the hot-air ballooning world all his life.
+Jeremy King was born and raised in Indianola Iowa, where the National Hot-Air Balloon Championships used to be held, so he has been around the hot-air ballooning world all his life.
 He started as a baby being pulled around the balloon field in a wagon while his mother sold programs.
 As he got older he was able to sell programs himself.
 At the age of 14 he signed up to crew and right there knew he wanted to be a pilot someday.
 It took many years of crewing and flying with friends before he decided to go get a balloon and license himself.

 Jeremy is a handyman as well as the proud dad of his son, Cooper Wade King.
 He will be flying the balloon called "That One There" and he flies for "HBC Contracting".
 Jeremy truly loves to be in the air and see the faces of people when he comes floating by.
-His crew consists of Brad Morris and Jean & Courtney Grant.This will be his 5th year participating the event.
+His crew consists of Brad Morris and Jean & Courtney Grant.This will be his 6th year participating the event.